giorno420/UltrahardMinecraft/README.md

  - All Endermen attack you when you enter their proximity.
  - When you touch lava, your health is halved, and when you enter lava, you die, because thats realistic.
  - All spiders are faster, since all the above wasn't creepy enough.
- - You can't use iron tools until your XP Level is 5 or over it. (working on this)
+ - You can't use iron tools until your XP Level is 5 or over it.
+ - You can't use diamond tools until your XP Level is 7 or over it.

 Message me on <a href="https://discord.com/users/587539085439008780">Discord</a> to use this on a video or something, or if you wanna hire me (Jaden-MAN please accept my offer)
 ## Issues